haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Bug: The game crashes immediately with no error!
 Lithtech seems to dislike certain usb devices (like VR headsets or certain logitech devices..)
 Please try unplugging them before you launch the game.

-Bug: Some enemies disappear during combat!
-I've encountered it, but can't accurately reproduce the issue.
-If you have a save file where it consistently happens, please drop that file in the comments section! (https://haekb.itch.io/nolf-modernizer)

 Bug: Some geometry may cause the player to be pushed or be hard to traverse There seems to be an issue with the underlying physics engine.
 We've corrected most of the game breaking issues, but if you find any terrain or doorways that impossible to enter please let us know!

 Bug: Game runs really fast on unlocked framerates
 The game was designed to work at a locked 60 fps.
 It is possible to correct most of the speed up issues, but that would be incredibly time consuming, and some of the issues are due to how the engine itself handles physics and sound.

-Bug: I can't run resolutions higher than 1920x1080 There's a small issue with Direct3D where it doesn't like things higher than 2000 pixels.
-A simple fix is to download and install (most) of this mod: https://nolfgirl.net/Unityhq/forums/files/file/147-nolf-widescreen-fix-for-goty-edition/ Just don't enable the .rez file!

 Bug: Dynamic lighting (flashlights) cause my framerate to dip below 60 On the few systems we tested we encountered an issue with DGVoodoo2.
 If you're running that software, I'd reccomend you disable it when using this patch.